Edited by Britt Lynn

 Overall score: 93

-- Educational videos, games and books make up the fun early learning curriculum with content developed in collaboration with learning experts.
+- Educational videos, games and books make up the fun, early learning programs for kids’ curriculum with content developed in collaboration with learning experts.

 - The app is child-safe, with no ads and no external links, and Kidsy does not sell personal data to third parties.